apioo/sdkgen-cli/README.md

 > go build

+## Install

+The install command reads the `sdkgen.json` file from the current working directory and generates all defined dependencies.
+Take a look at the [schema](https://sdkgen.app/schema) page to see the structure of the `sdkgen.json` schema file.
+The install comand generates a `sdkgen.lock` file where all resolved specifications are placed, so that subsequent install comand calls always use the same specification.

+> sdkgen install --client-id="[user]" --client-secret="[password]"

+## Update

+The update command works almost identical to the install command except that it does not read the `sdkgen.lock` file and always fetches the latest specification.

+> sdkgen update --client-id="[user]" --client-secret="[password]"

 ## Generate

 The generate command expects as first type a type which SDK should be generated i.e. `client-typescript`.